promptfoo/promptfoo/CONTRIBUTING.md

 ## Database

-Promptfoo uses SQLite as its default database, managed through the Drizzle ORM.
+promptfoo uses SQLite as its default database, managed through the Drizzle ORM.
 By default, the database is stored in `/.promptfoo/`.
 You can override this location by setting `PROMPTFOO_CONFIG_DIR`.
 The database schema is defined in `src/database.ts` and migrations are stored in `drizzle`.
 Note that the migrations are all generated and you should not access these files directly.

 ### Main Tables